codeandgyan/news-scraper/README.md

   ```

 - Run the server in prod mode (deployed)
   ```
   pnpm discord-prod
   ```

-# Steps to receive latest cyber security news feed on your mobile using discord server
+# Receive latest Cyber Security News feed on your mobile using discord server

 - Download and Install Discord App from Google Playstore or App store
 - Create a Discord Account, if you already don't have